jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 })
 ```

-# Client-side HTML -> Jinja template modifications
+# Client-side Jinja template modifications

+The Jinja is a general purpose templating language, but here it is basically used as an HTML template that is compatible with Python.
+For more about Jinja, go check the official docs: http://jinja.pocoo.org/docs/2.10/.

-Anywhere a static dependency is linked to, it must be replaced with a Jinja url_for() call:
+The main thing for compatibility with the PiE servers is that anywhere a static dependency would have been linked to, it must be replaced with a Jinja url_for() call:
 ```javascript
 <script type="text/javascript" src="socket.io.js"></script>
 ```